A Really Good Tuna Salad

 What You’ll Need To Make A Really Good Tuna Salad

 - Mayonnaise: Acts as a binder and adds creaminess.
-Use a good quality brand, such as Hellmann’s or Duke’s.
+Use a good-quality brand, such as Hellmann’s or Duke’s.

 - Celery: Adds a crisp, fresh crunch and a slight peppery flavor, contributing to the salad’s texture contrast.

 - Scallions: Provide a mild, slightly sweet onion flavor that complements the tuna and adds freshness and color.
+Minced red onion can be substituted for a stronger onion flavor.

 - Fresh lemon juice: Brings acidity and brightness to balance the richness of the mayonnaise and tuna.